Home

 It used to be true that sun tanning was discouraged before going under the laser.
 The early equipment was only designed for people with fair skin and dark hair to ensure the light energy was directed to the hair follicles.
 However, the technology has progressed in recent years.

-A new laser for hair removal has been developed to avoid affecting the top layers of skin, where the skin pigment is located, and to reach down deep in the hair follicle to 'zap' the hair-producing cells.
+A new has been developed to avoid affecting the top layers of skin, where the skin pigment is located, and to reach down deep in the hair follicle to 'zap' the hair-producing cells.

 The good news is the that newer lasers can now work on darker and tanned skin tones without causing burns or blisters.
-Avoid sun bleaching hair since laser hair removal still isn't effective on grey, blonde, or red hair.
+Avoid sun bleaching hair since laser hair removal still isn't effective on , , or .

 The bad news is that these lasers are more expensive and not wide spread yet.
 Even though the technology is available, these machines are not as common in clinics and salons.